API reference for core module¶

 Steps with child module.
 Can be used to apply transforms to any internal buffers.

-is specified, other attributes shouldn't to be specified.
+If objective is specified, other attributes shouldn't to be specified.

 Parameters: